 The fishing is generally done by wading the banks and casting into large pools and deep runs.

 Anglers who choose to venture to the Himalayas in search of golden mahseer will discover comfortable accommodations with the Himalayan Outback Operation.
 Lodging is found on riverfront white sand beaches surrounded by stunning peaks towering above.

-The fishing, scenery, and local food will give any angler a fly fishing experience of a lifetime, but it’s the gentleness and purity of the people who will have you coming back.
+The fishing, scenery, and local food will give any angler a lifetime fly fishing experience, but it’s the gentleness and purity of the people who will have you coming back.

 5. Fly Fishing the Amazon for Peacock Bass – Brazil, South America

 A fly fishing trip to the Amazon River will leave you in awe as you venture deep into the Amazon rainforest in search of trophy peacock bass.

-The Amazon Rainforest is the largest rainforest in the world with nearly two-thirds of it in Brazil.
+The Amazon Rainforest is the largest rainforest globally, with nearly two-thirds of it in Brazil.

-Native tribes who are totally disconnected from the outside world are used to seeing anglers and English-speaking guides and welcome them.
+Native tribes who are totally disconnected from the outside world are used to seeing anglers and English-speaking guides and welcoming them.

 Anglers can catch three different species of peacock bass (temensis, butterfly, and spotted) as well as many other abnormal gamefish species such as pirarucu, pirahna, aruana, and payara.

 What establishes peacock bass as a world-class gamefish is their ferocious ability to strike a topwater fly.
 In some cases, peacock bass will hit a topwater popper so hard that they will actually launch several feet out of the water.

-There are several fly fishing operations on the Amazon River that target trophy peacock bass.
+Several fly fishing operations on the Amazon River target trophy peacock bass.
 They include a shallow draft yacht operation, on-the-water lodging, and a relaxing riverfront lodge.

 Large peacock bass can tear line off a reel on the first couple of runs, leaping out of the water while thrashing its head back and forth, putting even the most capable fly fishing gear to the test.